NatyraBlakaj/Taskia-landing-page/README.md

 # Taskia landing page

+For the demo click here: [Demo](https://taskia-landing-page.web.app/)

 This is a Taskia landing page code
-For the demo click here: [Demo](https://github.com/facebook/create-react-app)

 ## How to start

 Clone or download code like zip.
 And after that hit